How to Quit Smoking Confidently and Successfully

 How Nicotine Withdrawal Happens

-Nicotine is clever in how it works in the brain.
-It easily attaches to receptors in the brain that are specifically responsive to nicotine, called the nicotinic acetylcholine receptors.
+Nicotine is clever in how it works in the brain; it easily attaches to receptors in the brain specifically responsive to nicotine, called the nicotinic acetylcholine receptors.
 Everyone has these receptors in the brain, but for smokers, these receptors are specifically stimulated by nicotine and respond in a way that the non-smoker does not experience.
 When the nicotine attaches to the receptor, the receptors are stimulated to release neurotransmitters (chemicals that your body makes) from that receptor.
-Dopamine is the most dominant neurotransmitter released when nicotine attaches to these nicotinic acetylcholine receptors but there is a host of other neurotransmitters released.
+Dopamine is the most dominant neurotransmitter released when nicotine attaches to these nicotinic acetylcholine receptors, but other neurotransmitters are also released at this time.
 These neurotransmitters stimulate the reward center in the brain, creating a pleasurable experience that many people describe as a “brain buzz”.
-Dopamine and the other neurotransmitters also enhance energy, concentration, elevate mood, and suppress appetite.
-The instant satisfaction and other normal bodily responses to nicotine are all reasons why people continue to smoke, and dependence on cigarettes occurs and persists.8
+Dopamine and other neurotransmitters also enhance energy and concentration, elevate mood, and suppress appetite.
+The instant gratification and other physiologic responses to nicotine are all reasons why people continue to smoke, and dependence on cigarettes occurs and persists.6

 Identifying Nicotine Withdrawal Symptoms

 The physical and mental changes that people experience when their nicotine levels drop can be difficult to cope with for many reasons.
 Most of the withdrawal experience is due to the drop in dopamine levels in the brain.
-Withdrawal symptoms can occur with any changes in the use of nicotine, including missing just one cigarette, cutting back on the typical intake of nicotine, or stopping the use of nicotine altogether.
-These symptoms, their intensity, and frequency vary from person-to-person and directly correlate with the amount of nicotine that is routinely consumed and the concentration of nicotine levels in the body.7
+Withdrawal symptoms can occur with any changes in nicotine use, including missing just one cigarette, cutting back on the typical intake of nicotine, or stopping the use of nicotine altogether.
+These symptoms, intensity, and frequency vary from person to person and directly correlate with the amount of nicotine that is routinely consumed and the concentration of nicotine levels in the body.5

 What it Takes to Quit Successfully

 There are many ways to quit smoking and stay quit.
 People can quit on their own, but it can be a challenge to do this alone.
-There is a much higher chance of success when smokers can secure support and counsel from a health care professional or a specialist trained in how to quit smoking.
-Using nicotine replacement therapy with or without prescription medication to stop at least doubles the chances of long-term success and in some cases, even quadruples the chances of quitting for good.8-10
+There is a much higher chance of success when smokers can secure support and counsel from a health care professional or a specialist trained in quitting smoking.
+Using nicotine replacement therapy with or without prescription medication to quit at least doubles the chances of long-term success and, in some cases, even quadruples the chances of quitting for good.6-8

 Options for Quitting Smoking: Nicotine and Non-Nicotine Therapy